mrpoulin/apidocs/sections/rates.md

 	* "midpoint" - Midpoint based candlesticks.
 	* "bidask" - Bid/Ask based candlesticks

-The default for __candleFormat__ is "bidask" if the candleFormat parameter is not provided.
+The default for __candleFormat__ is "bidask" if the candleFormat parameter is not specified.

 * __includeFirst__: A boolean field which may be set to "true" or "false".
 If it is set to "true", the candlestick covered by the <i>start</i> timestamp will be returned.
 If it is set to "false", this candlestick will not be returned.
 This field exists to provide clients a mechanism to not repeatedly fetch the most recent candlestick which it is not a "Dancing Bear".
-Default: true
+If __includeFirst__ is not specified, the default setting is "true".

 * No candles are published for intervals where there are no ticks.
 This will result in gaps in between time periods.